ulasyurt/urlshortener/README.txt

 UrlShortener: The project developed in order to create shortened url links.

+Summary:The long url inputs are stored in the database and their corresponding Id values are converted to base62 values, to get maximum length of 6 characters codes.

 In order to run the project you can create sample database and tables by using "Dump20211003.sql" file.

 If publishing the project is not an option; you can test the project as follows: